-The Camino overview
+The Camino Overview

-The Camino Frances is the most well known and travelled pilgrimage route to Santiago.
-It starts officially in the in the Basque region at the foothills of Pyrenees in the delightful town of St Jean Pied de Port in France, approximately 8 km from the border with Spain.
-From here the route stretches for almost 800km through across the top of Spain to Santiago de Compostela.
+The Camino officially starts in the Basque region at the foothills of the Pyrenees, in the delightful town of St Jean Pied de Port in France.
+The route stretches for almost 800km through the top of Spain to Santiago de Compostela.

 Areas of the Camino

-Walking the Camino is considered to be extremely safe; not only as you are never too far from a town or village but with people from over a 130 different countries walking the Camino you will meet a variety of people at each stage of the Camino.
+Walking the Camino is considered to be extremely safe as you are never too far from a town or village and with people from over 130 different countries walking the Camino you will meet people at each stage of the Camino.